sayanarijit/sayanarijit.github.io/src/site/notes/Rust.md

 # 🦀 Rust

-It's 2022 and Rust is still on a spree, ranking at the top as the world's most loved programming language, a survey conducted by https://stackoverflow.com.
+It's 2022 and Rust is still on a spree, ranking at the top as the world's most loved programming language, in a popular survey conducted by https://stackoverflow.com.

 Rust is a saviour for the `C` and `C++` developers about to jump from the window due to frustration causing from countless bugs, memory leaks and hellish dependency management system.